“The homeless issue gets the most attention at the holidays, but these folks are in the same situation on February 15 or July 20," says Maddon.

-“The goal is to expand Thanksmas in some fashion every year and thanks to the generosity of so many people we were able to do more this year,” said Maddon.
+“The goal is to expand Thanksmas in some fashion every year and thanks to the generosity of so many people we were able to do more (in 2012),” said Maddon.
 “I am very grateful to everyone who was involved in 2011 whether it was by volunteering or donating.
 That’s really the point of all of this, to create awareness and unite our community.”

 Maddon had just been named the Devil Rays' manager when he volunteered to help the organization's annual Thanksgiving dinner for the St. Petersurg's homeless and underprivileged.
 On that day, Maddon told the executive director of St. Vincent De Paul, Sophie Sampson, that he wanted to get more involved.

 Sampson had worked 10 years at St. Vincent De Paul, which is open daily and feeds 22,000 people a month.
-They are the discarded, the forgotten.
-The ones the rest of society don't want to associate with.
-So she had heard desires such as Maddon's before.
+They are the discarded, the forgotten, the ones the rest of society don't want to associate with, so Sampson had heard desires such as Maddon's before.

 "Some people in his position say they want to get involved just for the sake of saying it," Sampson told MLB.com.
 "But he said to the guys that day, 'Wait until I come over here and cook you a good Italian dinner.'
 We didn't think anything of it.
 And then he called and said, 'I'm going to do it.'
 And I said 'Wow!'
 It's exciting that he's over there doing it."

 Seven years and some 6,000 meals later, the project has become one of the most effective charitable efforts of the Tampa Bay area.